trishaprasant/data-512-final-project/README.md

 3. Use SARIMAX models to forecast future smoke impacts and property value trends.
 4. Provide actionable recommendations for mitigating wildfire impacts.

----

 ## **Data Sources**
 The three following data sources were used during this project.
 These datasets were manipulated, cleaned and filterd muliple times during this project.
 If you would like to view all of these datasets along with their corresponding data dictionaries, please navigate to the `/data` folder of this repository.

 ### **1. Wildfire Data**
 Wildfire data was obtained from the [Combined Wildland Fire](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) datasets, focusing on wildfires that:
 - Occurred within 650 miles of Hartford, CT.
 - Were recorded between 1961 and 2021.
 - Took place during the wildfire season (May 1st – October 31st).

-This data is processed and stored in the dataset `selected_processed_wildfires2.csv`, located in the `data/intermediate` folder of this repository.
-Key fields include:
+This data is processed and stored in `selected_processed_wildfires2.csv`, located in the `data/intermediate` folder of this repository.
+Some key fields include:
 - `year`: The year of the wildfire.
 - `discovery_date`: The date the wildfire was reported.
 - `fire_name`: The name of the wildfire.